 - Teaching carried out by academic staff and specialist external tutors

-- One-to-one mentoring and support from one of the Oxford colleges
+- Support from one of the Oxford colleges

 - The intensive programme will cover pharmacology from gene to organism, combining fundamental pharmacological principles with essential practical training